WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 ## Appendix: proofs

+We begin by proving the main result of this post.

 <div class="box-rounded">

-<h4> Proof  (Bernstein's maximal inequality) </h4>
+<h4> Proof of Bernstein's maximal inequality </h4>

-We begin by bounding the moment generating function of $X_{ij}$.
-Let $t > 0$ and note that by the mean-zero property and by the variance and almost sure bounds,
+We first bound the moment generating function of $X_{ij}$.
+Let $t > 0$ and note that by the mean-zero property and the variance and almost sure bounds,

 $$